jeffzi/icecream.lua/README.md

 IceCream relies on `debug.getinfo`, which provides partial information about function calls, resulting in some limitations:

-- **Naming Convention:** Assign the result of require to a variable named ic for robustness.
-While not mandatory, `ic` might not detect nested calls otherwise.
+- **Naming Convention:** You **must** name the required module `ic`.
+Using a different name prevents introspection from working - you'll only see argument values without their expressions or variable names.
+For example:

   ```lua
   local dbg = require("icecream")